Chapter 68, Guilty Of The Deadly Sin

 “Okay, I forgot about the ruby ring and how I manipulated to get it.
 Poor Enrico, I was unfair to him in hindsight.
 Now the fourth, sloth, I’m innocent, always a hard worker as Mom proclaimed.”

-“Yes, you get a pass on sloth but you must understand sloth can also apply to a failure to see God’s gifts and an inadequacy of love.
+“Yes, you get a pass on sloth but you must understand sloth can also apply to a failure to see God’s gifts.
 I’m putting you down for minor infractions here.”

 “Yes sister, there were times I failed to appreciate God’s gifts of children, husband, a wonderful life and my inadequate love for them and God.”